redd-ravenn/stremio-catalog-providers/README.md

       # Cache duration for RPDB poster content in days
       CACHE_POSTER_CONTENT_DURATION_DAYS: 7

-      # Authentication token for TMDB (define this value with your token, not api key, if you want to enable public instance, can be blank but user must define own api key)
-      TMDB_BEARER_TOKEN:

-      # Language for TMDB data
-      # Use ISO 639-1 language code (they're listed in doc/languages.json)
-      TMDB_LANGUAGE: fr

-      # Region for TMDB stream availability
-      # Use ISO 3166-1 region code (they're listed in doc/regions.json)
-      TMDB_WATCH_REGION: FR

       # Possible values: 'info' or 'debug'
       # Default is 'info' if not specified; 'debug' provides more detailed logs
       LOG_LEVEL: info